 Betting on golf is a current trend in the US.
 Top oddsmakers and sportsbooks are aware of this movement and are making an effort to keep up with the demand.

 If you find an online sportsbook offering the chance to sign up, there are no state or federal laws to stop you.
-You can even place a bet on a licensed, offshore site.
 Although there are laws against online gambling in Washington state, the other 49 states do permit it.

 Currently, state-regulated gambling options are available in: